joeyates/m9t/README.md

 == Other Software

-* ruby-units
+- ruby-units
-  * Doesn't handle i18n:
+  - Doesn't handle i18n:
-    * The library depends heavily on English string representations of units.
+    - The library depends heavily on English string representations of units.
-  * Monkey patches a lot of core classes:
+  - Monkey patches a lot of core classes:
-    * Adds methods to e.g. Object.
+    - Adds methods to e.g. Object.

 == License

-MIT License.
-See the included COPYING file.
+Dual license:

+- MIT License: see MIT-LICENSE.txt,
+- GPL version 3: see GPL-LICENSE.txt